-- Benefit Claims Reserve A reserve of \$51,974,000 as of June 30, 2023 was established for: - o Case reserve: Reserve for approved open claims with outstanding payments remaining. - o Pending claims reserve: Reserve for pending claims not yet adjudicated which are expected to be approved and result in payment. - o Incurred but not reported claim reserve ("IBNR"): Reserve for claims that have already been incurred but are not yet known by the Authority.
+- Benefit claims reserve A reserve of \$56.4 million as of June 30, 2024 was established for: - Case reserve: Reserve for approved open claims with outstanding payments remaining. - Pending claims reserve: Reserve for pending claims not yet adjudicated which are expected to be approved and result in payment. - Incurred but not reported claim reserve ("IBNR"): Reserve for claims that have already been incurred but are not yet known by the Authority.

-The reserve increased from \$40.0 million at June 30, 2022 due to an increase in benefit claims incurred in fiscal year 2023, in addition to changes in actuarial assumptions based on historic data.
-Benefit payments started in fiscal 2022 and as a result, there were no claims or related expenses for the period ended June 30, 2021.
+The reserve increased from \$52.0 million at June 30, 2023 due to an increase in benefit claims incurred in fiscal year 2024, in addition to changes in actuarial assumptions based on historic data.
+The same factors contributed to the increase in fiscal year 2023 compared to fiscal year 2022.